khou22/khou22.github.io/_site/README.md

 # Kevin Hou's Personal Website and Blog
-Programmed in HTML, CSS, Javascript, and Ruby
+Programmed in HTML, CSS, Javascript, and Ruby.
+The blog is powered by Jekyll.
 <br />
 Framework: ReactJS